Who23/lofi/README.md

 - `playlist=<PLAYLIST>` sets the default playlist given a playlist ID

 ## Closing
 This project isn't super polished since I made it to learn rust but I wanted to try and make it usable!
-Please leave any issues or suggestions if you'd like!
+It's pretty buggy but please leave any issues or suggestions if you'd like!